Indexation policy

 Attachment Size

-The Board has determined the pension increase as of April 1, 2024 after weighing between providing as much indexation as possible and protecting the financial buffer.
-It follows from the Board's consideration that the pensions of retired members and non-contributory policyholders will increase by 2.4% as of April 1, 2024.
+The Board has determined the pension increase as of 1 April 2026 after weighing between providing as much indexation as possible and protecting the financial buffer.
+It follows from the Board's consideration that the pensions of retired members and non-contributory policyholders will increase by 2.1% as of 1 April 2026.
 This compensates for the entire price inflation over the past year.
-The accrued pensions of cactive members will increase by 4.0%, which is in line with wage inflation.
+The accrued pensions of active members will increase by 3.0%, which is in line with wage inflation.
 This full indexation is possible by using the more lenient indexation rules of the transition FTK.
 Read more about this in the bridging plan.

 In the bridging plan you can read why applying the more lenient indexation rules is a sensible decision given the pension fund’s finances, and how it will affect our members in the different age categories.